Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Bayesian stochastic modeling and inference

 Steps two and three, namely the log-determinant calculation and the linear-system solve related to the quadratic form can be performed at low computational costs due to the sparse covariance matrix.
-For example, using the Lanczos method to estimate the log-determinant has a time complexity of $\mathcal{O}(km + k^2)$, where $m$ is the number of nonzero entries in the matrix and $k$ is the number of iterations, which depends on the eigenvalue distribution of the matrix.
-Further, the conjugate gradients methods to solve linear systems has time complexity $\mathcal{O}(mk)$, where $m$ is the number of nonzero elements in the matrix and $k$ is the number of iterations which depend on the condition number of the matrix.
-For poorly conditioned covariance matrices, we use the minimum residual method which has the same time complexity but is less sensitive to the condition number.
-In practice, we frequently see sparsity numbers of $1/10000$ for large problems of 1 million data points which, together with the proposed kernel design, leads to log-determinant and linear solve compute times in the order of a few second.
-For smaller problems ($<100,000$), we can take advantage of LU or Cholesky decompositions.
+For example, using the Lanczos method to estimate the log-determinant has a time complexity of $\mathcal{O}(km + k^2)$, where $m$ is the number of nonzero entries in the matrix and $k$ is the number of iterations, which depends on the eigenvalue distribution of the matrix. \newTxt{In the biggest data examples in Section~\ref{sec:spattimemod}, we used the \emph{Imate} Python package's Lanczos method with default settings: a normally distributed error in the log-determinant of about 0.1\% (the impact of this on the MCMC's acceptance probability was negligble).} \st{Further, t} The conjugate gradients (CG) method to solve linear systems has time complexity $\mathcal{O}(mk)$, where $m$ is the number of nonzero elements in the matrix and $k$ is the number of iterations which depend on the condition number of the matrix. \newTxt{Unfortunately, in practice, since our proposed kernel results in a possibly large range of eigenvalues for the covariance matrix, we found that CG frequently failed to converge.} \st{For poorly conditioned covariance matrices,} \newTxt{Instead,} we used the minimum residual (MINRES) method which has the same time complexity but \st{is less sensitive to the condition number.} \newTxt{is more robust to wildly varying eigenvalues and converges well.
+We always initialized the MINRES algorithm randomly and with a set error tolerance of $10^{-8}$.} In practice, we frequently see sparsity numbers of $1/10000$ for large problems of 1 million data points which, together with the proposed kernel design, leads to log-determinant and linear solve compute times in the order of a few second\newTxt{s}. \newTxt{Ultimately, in our experience, it has turned out that the combination of the MINRES for linear solves and the Lanczos method for the log-determinant was the only viable option for applying our kernel to data sets with more than one million points.} For smaller problems ($<100,000$), we take advantage of LU or Cholesky decompositions.